 St. Teresa of Jesus of the Andes OCD (1900 – 1920)

 Juanita Fernández Solar was born at Santiago, Chile, on July 13, 1900.
 From her adolescence she was devoted to Christ.
 She entered the monastery of the Discalced Carmelite Nuns at Los Andes on May 7, 1919, where she was given the name of Teresa of Jesus.
-She dies on April 12 of the following year after having made her religious profession.
+She died on April 12 of the following year after having made her religious profession.
 She was beatified by John Paul II on April 3, 1987, at Santiago, Chile, and proposed her as a model for young people.
 She is the first Chilean and the first member of the Discalced Carmelites in Latin America to be canonized.

 Bls.
 Fr.
 Eduardo of the Child Jesus OCD (1897-1936) and Fr.
 Lucas of St. Joseph OCD (1872-1936)